charlie-vf/genshin-recipes-blog/README.md

     - Commenting successfully displayed the comment immediately without page refresh
     - On the user's own comments, navigating to edit and delete via the burger icon successfully completed those actions

+5. Mobile View

+- Tested on laptop by shrinking screen to see how the pages changed and using DevTools to view on various screen sizes, as well as on my mobile device.
+    - Helped flag issues whereby certain components failed to display on mobile view.
+These were all fixed.

 ## **Issues**

 ### Resolved

 - Issue whereby a logged in user could not log out and had to wait for the access token to expire
-    - This was due to a missing forward slash in the back-end application
+    - This was due to missing 'response' in logout_view return
 - Issue whereby anybody could access the Create Recipes page, regardless of authentication state
     - This was due to a permissions issue in the back-end and was found & fixed through manual testing
+- Access to site being blocked by CORS
+    - This was due to using the incorrect BaseURL in axiosDefaults

 ### Ongoing

-- Uncertain if this is specific to something in my browser: occassionally, access is blocked to 'dj-rest-auth/user/'
+- Uncertain how to resolve: occasionally, access is blocked to 'dj-rest-auth/user/'
-    - This error can be cleared by refreshing the page and does not seem to cause any actual issues with using the site
+    - This error can be cleared by refreshing the page

 ## **Credits**

 - All images were taken from Google
+- All recipes were taken from Google, YouTube, Reddit & HoyoLab (Genshin Impact's creator's official social media page)
 - Slack for troubleshooting help
 - Stack Overflow for further troubleshooting help